Christian0597/post-install-config/README.md

 <h2>osTicket Configurations are Complete </h2>

-With the configurations now in place, I can effectively utilize osTicket as a proper ticketing.
-I am able create tickets and triage them as if were operating in a real environment.
+With the configurations now in place, I can effectively utilize osTicket as a proper ticketing system.
+I am able create tickets and triage them as if operating in a real environment.